• Self-Care

 Option C: The Mental Reset Route

-The goal is to do one thing that feels good, not to check boxes.
-Some nights, that might just be getting into bed early with a book.
-Other nights, you might have energy for a longer routine.
-Listen to what you need.
+The goal is always to do one thing that feels good, not to check boxes.
+Some nights, that’s a 30-minute ritual.

 Step 4: Create a Bedtime Cue